Index Graph Implementation Problems Change Language (Farsi) Source

 cin >> n >> m;

-for (int e = 1; e <= m; ++e) { // 'e' is the edge index
+for (int e = 1; e <= m; e += 1) { // e is the edge number

-list_peyvandi[x].push_back(e); // Note that this differs from the previous version
+list_peyvandi[u[e]].push_back(e); // Note that this differs from above

-list_peyvandi[y].push_back(e); // The edge index is stored
+list_peyvandi[v[e]].push_back(e); // The edge number is stored

 }

-for (int x = 1; x <= n; ++x) {
+for (int x = 1; x <= n; x += 1) {

 cout << "Vertex number: " << x << "\n";

-cout << "Neighbors:\n";
+cout << "Neighbors: \n";

-for (int e : list_peyvandi[x]) {
+for (int e: list_peyvandi[x]) {

-int y = u[e] ^ v[e] ^ x; // Compute the other endpoint
+int y = u[e] ^ v[e] ^ x; // To find the other end

-// y = u[e] + v[e] - x;
+// y = u[e] + v[e] - x; would also work

-// y = (u[e] == x ? v[e] : u[e]);
+// y = u[e] == x ? v[e] : u[e]; would also work

 cout << " neighbor = " << y << ", time = " << zaman[e] << "\n";